 The fuel economy (MPG) varied based on the trim of the E-Class.
 The table below provides a comparison of fuel economy between the following E-Class trims:

 - 2003 2004 2005 Mercedes-Benz E320

 - 2007 2008 E320 Bluetech

 - 2007 2008 2009 E350 4Matic

-The W211 E-Class is a beautiful car, with a generous power offering comfortable ride and fun to drive.
-If you are considering to buy an E320, E350, E500 you will not regret it.
+The W211 E-Class is a beautiful car with generous power offering a comfortable ride and fun to drive.
+If you consider buying an E320, E350, or E500, you will not regret it.
 Make sure to do your research and inspect the car carefully.

-Keep in mind that E-Class W211 handling is great as well, but it is a high maintenance car that can be very expensive to maintain unless you plan on doing your own repair.
-While there is a certain joy in seeing that three-pointed star standing up on the front-end keep in mind that this is a Mercedes-Benz Benz and if you do not spend to maintain the car, huge repairs will come up.
+Remember that E-Class W211 handling is also great, but it is a high-maintenance car that can be very expensive to maintain unless you plan on doing your own repair.
+While there is a certain joy in seeing that three-pointed star standing up on the front end, remember that this is a Mercedes-Benz Benz, and if you do not spend to maintain the car, huge repairs will come up.
 This can be a very expensive car to own.
-Our recommendation would be either a facelift W211, 2007 or newer model year as they are designed better and many issues were resolved for these years.
+We recommend a facelift W211, 2007, or a newer model year as they are designed better, and many issues were resolved for these years.

-Most of the W211 models since the facelift in 2006 are cars with fewer problems and offer greater value.
-Watch the following video if you would like to learn about the features of the W211 since we didn’t cover that too much here.
+Most W211 models since the facelift in 2006 are cars with fewer problems and offer greater value.
+Watch the following video if you want to learn about the features of the W211 since we didn’t cover that too much here.